 Moreover, there are solid arguments suggesting that the 1998 Rome Statute of the International Criminal Court has, among other things, substantively contributed to the shaping of new customary international law or the crystallization and refinement of previously existing norms.
-The preamble of the Statute provides "... that it is the duty of every State to exercise its criminal jurisdiction over those responsible for international crimes".272 This principle within the Rome Statute can substantially contribute to the position that customary international law not only establishes permissive jurisdiction over perpetrators of crimes against humanity and other crimes, but an obligation to process these crimes.273
+The preamble of the Statute provides "... that it is the duty of every State to exercise its criminal jurisdiction over those responsible for international crimes".
+This principle within the Rome Statute can substantially contribute to the position that customary international law not only establishes permissive jurisdiction over perpe-